Welcome to Sistema Aotearoa

 Sistema Aotearoa’s approach considers all aspects of a child’s development and works to integrate these, creating benefits that go beyond the development of musical ability.

-In 2018 Sistema Aotearoa interfaced with over 1050 individual students through high-quality, age/ability appropriate sessions structured to develop musical capability and enhance social and educational development.
-445 students, aged 6 to 16 yrs from 32 different primary, intermediate and secondary schools participated in all or some aspects of the Pūoru Tuakana core afterschool programme, a further 202 children participated in only the Pūoru Pōtiki in-school programme and 405 children/whanau attended Pūoru Pīrere preschool sessions held at local ECE centres.
+In 2021, Sistema Aotearoa will interface with nearly 1,200 individual students through high-quality, age/ability appropriate sessions structured to develop musical capability and enhance social and educational development.
+469 students, aged 6 to 17 yrs from 35 different primary, intermediate and secondary schools participated in all or some aspects of the Pūoro Tuakana core afterschool programme, a further 301 tamariki participated in the Pūoro Pōtiki in-school programme and 403 tamariki attended Pūoro Pīrere preschool sessions held at local ECE centres.

-In addition to receiving on-going musical instruction throughout 2018 students participated in diverse activities.
+In addition to receiving on-going musical instruction throughout the year, students participate in diverse activities.
 These included performing at major concerts, on National television, in retirement villages and, closer to home, in our local community.
 Over the year more than 5000 audience members enjoyed hearing their mastery of cultural pieces, classical works, new compositions and popular theme tunes from film and television.

 Sistema Aotearoa is an independent charitable trust.
-It has its own individual governance and while it enjoys a close partnership with the Auckland Philharmonia Orchestra the trust receives no financial support from the APO or through any of the APO funders.
+It has its own individual governance and while it enjoys a close strategic partnership with the Auckland Philharmonia Orchestra the trust receives no financial support from the APO.

 Sir Edmund Hillary Collegiate